Skip to main content

 Workflow, safety and staff considerations

-With a mix of experienced and rotating staff, schools benefit from user-friendly walk in coolers.
+With a mix of experienced and rotating staff, schools benefit from user-friendly walk in freezers and coolers.
 Working with a knowledgeable partner like Polar King can make a significant difference in designing a layout that best fits your operation’s needs.
 From considering high-traffic zones to ensuring easy access to frequently used ingredients, a well-planned walk-in setup enhances efficiency and minimizes disruptions.

 Safety is also a priority, with features like non-slip flooring, proper lighting and emergency door releases required for all school walk-in freezers.
 A well-designed walk-in not only supports smooth operations but also helps create a safer environment for kitchen staff.